daerduoCarey/o2oafford/exps/README.md

 This code will call the script `gen_offline_data.py` which will spawn 8 CPUs to parallize the data generation, each of which calls the file `env_placement/collect_data.py` to generate one interaction data.

 Running this script will generate three data folders `data/offlinedata-placement-train_cat_train_shape`, `data/offlinedata-placement-train_cat_test_shape` and `offlinedata-placement-test_cat`, each of which contains several subfolders of data interaction and a `data_tuple_list.txt` listing all valid interaction data.

+In our training, we generate 48, 163, 88, 18 epochs of training data for placement, fitting, pushing and stacking tasks respectively.
+We empirically find that having enough positive data samples (at least 20,000 for task) are essential for a successful training.

 ### To train the network